 A number of students assist with the running of the Chapel.
 Chapel Wardens welcome people to services, arrange readers and servers for the main Sunday evening service and send out the weekly Chapel email.
 The sacristans light candles and ring the bells before services and often serve at the Sunday evening Eucharist.
 The Chapel Clerk arranges the rota of weekday readers.
 This year's officers are:

-Chapel Wardens: Tim Foot, Liz Milne & Alex Weate
+Chapel Wardens: Liz Milne, Freddie Money and Alex Weate

 Verger: Leah Stead